 In this configuration you connect first to your VPN server, and then to the Tor network before accessing the internet:

 Your computer -> VPN -> Tor -> internet

-Although some of the providers listed above offer to make such a setup easy, this is also what happens when you use the Tor Browser or Whonix (for maximum security) while connected to a VPN server, and means that your apparent IP on the internet is that of the Tor exit node.
+Although some of the providers recommended in our best VPNs for Tor article offer to make such a setup easy, this is also what happens when you use the Tor Browser or Whonix (for maximum security) while connected to a VPN server, and means that your apparent IP on the internet is that of the Tor exit node.

 - The Tor entry node will not see your true IP address, but the IP address of the VPN server.
-If you use a good no-logs provider this can provide a meaningful additional layer of security
+If you use a good no-logs VPN this can provide a meaningful additional layer of security.

 - Allows access to Tor hidden services (.onion websites).